-exportfs 3
+exports 3

-The command activates a nfs "server" and devotes three demons to the task of serving network unportfs which (abruptly) turns off the nfs "server" on the machine.
+The command activates a nfs "server" and devotes three demons to the task of serving network clients.
+Wash respect, if our 3 ora .
+A well that a get remedit unportfs which (abruptly) turns off the nfs "server" on the machine.
 Any network clients who were accessing files on the machine will now fail.
 With respect to the network client, the effects of the unportfs command are very similar to those of a forced umount.

 The machine's kernel will now execute file system requests (reads, writes, ...) for network clients as if they were logged onto the machine.
 The clients are identified by uids and gids and access control will be based upon these ids.
 However, network clients with uids of zero ("root") will not be treated as the system's super user.
+MANA CARL AND THE CONTRACT OF THE CONTR